MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleSheets.md

     ![Get Data from Google Sheets.](./media/google-sheets/GetData.png)

-2. You will be prompted for a Google Sheets URL.
+2. You'll be prompted for a Google Sheets URL.
 Copy and paste the URL from your browser address bar into the input prompt.

 3. The Google Sheets connector supports connecting through an organizational (Google) account.
 Select **Sign In** to continue.